-Many parents get confused when is the right time to move the baby from 3 naps to 2.
+Many parents get confused about when is the right time to move the baby from 3 naps to 2.
 Indeed, it could get really tricky sometimes because some 6 months olds still require 3 naps while others are ready to nap only twice a day.
 So, today I am going to share with you some tips about making this transition.

 The important thing to know is the right time to do this move.
 Keep in mind that normally this transition happens once the baby is between 6 and 9 months of age.